anodejs/anodejs/docs/SIMPLE_SETUP.md

 # Introduction

-These steps guide you through the workflow of setup for the most simple ANODE cluster.
+These steps guide you through the workflow of setup for the simplest ANODE cluster.
 This cluster includes only one ANODE farm, which is functional, but not yet fully secured.

 # Setup steps